nextguys/lively-next-relaunch/explanation/morphic.md

 - `viewDidLoad()`: Called once when the model is attached to the view.
 This is the place where initialization or setup code usually is placed best.
 - `withoutBindingsDo(cb)`: Allows the code in the callback function to operate on the view without triggering the bindings.
 This prevents updated loops caused by back-propagation.

-### Using Components and ViewModels together
+### Using Components and ViewModels

-Let us illustrate how `ViewModel`s are used in conjunction with components by a final example.
-For this, we will implement a throw behavior for the dice we have been working on previously.
+Let us go over a final example that combines the various aspects discussed in this chapter.
+We will implement a throw behavior for the dice we have been working with previously.
 The idea is that clicking on a die will cause it to shuffle and display a different face.

-In order to that, we will first define a component that has all the faces we may want to display and call it the universal die:
+First, we define a component that includes all the faces we may want to display, which we will call the universal die.

 ```javascript
 const UniversalDie = component({